Advice on divorce you probably need before marriage

 Don’t take yourself so damn seriously.
 Laugh.
 And make her laugh.
 Laughter makes everything else easier.

 Learn her love languages and the specific ways that she feels important and validated and CHERISHED.
 Ask her to create a list of 10 things that make her feel loved and memorize those things and make it a priority every day to make her feel like a queen.

 Give her not only your time but your focus, your attention, and your soul.
 Do whatever it takes to clear your head so that when you are with her, you are full WITH HER.
 Treat her as you would your most valuable client.
 She is.

-12) BE WILLING TO TAKE HER SEXUALLY
+12) BE WILLING TO TAKE HER PHYSICALLY

 To carry her away in the power of your masculine presence, to consume her and devour her with your strength, and to penetrate her to the deepest levels of her soul.
 Let her melt into her feminine softness as she knows she can trust you fully.